Indian Public Health Observership Conclave

 The program fee for:

-Registration opens on 1 March 2026.
+Registration opens on 10th April 2026.

 Key dates include:

-Program Start Date: 6 July 2026
+• Program Start Date:

-The pre-immersion phase consists of a series of webinars designed to prepare fellows for the immersive learning experience.
 These sessions cover an introduction to the program, an overview of the Indian public health system and chronic diseases, and foundational concepts in research methodology, implementation science, and biostatistics.

 The immersion phase includes learning sessions in Delhi and Bengaluru, visits to healthcare facilities, field-site placements based on participants’ interests, cultural experiences, and concludes with presentations, certification, and a closing ceremony.